 Restrictive covenant – any payment made to you on the basis that you restrict your activities in some way is taxable in full and NIC is payable.

-Your employer may agree with HMRC how you will be taxed on your redundancy payment before they pay it to you.
+If there is any doubt about whether the £30,000 exemption applies, your employer may agree with HMRC how you will be taxed before they pay anything to you.
 This does not always happen.

-As with your wages, your employer should deal with the tax and NIC due on any taxable parts of your redundancy package, but the exact treatment and any action you need to take will depend on the timing of the payment.
+As with your normal wages, your employer should deal with the tax and NIC due on any taxable parts of your redundancy package under the Pay As You Earn (PAYE) system, but the exact treatment, and any action you need to take, will depend on the timing of the payment.

 When you are made redundant, your employer should issue you with form P45.